North Texas vs. Southern Miss NCAA Football Odds, Plays and Insights | November 6, 2021

 Southern Miss Stats and Trends

-- Southern Miss has covered the spread on one occasion this year.

-- This season, the Golden Eagles are winless ATS when entering a game as an underdog of 4.5 points or more (in four chances).

-- Southern Miss' games this year have gone over the total in one out of eight opportunities (12.5%).
+- Southern Miss' games this year have hit the over on one of eight set point totals (12.5%).

 - This season the Golden Eagles have turned the ball over 20 times, nine more than the Mean Green's takeaways (11).